Kazhuu/spc-player/README.md

 * RD is active low read, APU will output data to lines D0 to D7 when pulled low.
 * WR is active low write, APU will input data from lines D0 to D7 when pulled low.
 * SMPCK is a clock output from DSP with avarage clock rate of 2.23 MHz.
-* MUTE is active low mute output from DSP.
+* MUTE is active low mute output from DSP, it's 0V when muted and 5V when not.

+Following is the circuit how you need to connect Arduino UNO to APU:

+TODO

 ## TODO